Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 • Wearing breathable footwear

-However, these steps do not eliminate fungus living under the nail.
+However, these habits don’t eliminate fungus living beneath the nail.

-👉 For methods that target the infection itself, see:
+👉 For treatment approaches that target the infection itself:

 When Should You Treat Toenail Fungus With Odor?